wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-pipeline-apply.md

 Within the pipeline, this imports the validated JSON artifact of groups (should they exist), which is passed to the function via a parameter.
 This then creates a plan of what should be created, updated or removed (as appropriate).

-Outputting a JSON plan file (as appropriate) as a pipeline artifact for the next stage in the pipeline.

 ### Pipeline YAML example below:
 _Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_

-As Azure AD groups can be created in multiple ways, and by multiple applications, having the config repo being the source of authority didn't seem appropriate, so by default, groups are not removed if they exist in Azure AD, but do not exist in the config repo.
+As Azure AD groups can be created in multiple ways, and by multiple applications, having the config repo being the source of authority didn't seem appropriate, so by default, groups are not removed if they exist in Azure AD and do not exist in the config repo.

 _Azure Pipelines automatically downloads artifacts created in the previous stage_